pachyderm/pachyderm/examples/opencv/README.md

 ## Stream More Data In

-Pipelines are smart, they don't just process the input data that's present when they're created they also process and data that's added later in a streaming fashion.
+Pipelines are smart.
+They don't just process the input data that's present when they're created, they also process any new data that's added later.
 You can process any image on the internet or your local disk, all you have to do is put it in the images repo (with `put-file`) and your pipeline will automatically trigger and run the edge detection code.

 ## Next Steps

-OpenCV can do a lot more than edge detection, and now that you've built the container image everything it can do can be run on Pachyderm.
+OpenCV can do a lot more than edge detection, and now that you've built the container image, you can use anything in OpenCV on Pachyderm.
 OpenCV has several [Python tutorials available online](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_tutorials.html) if you're looking for inspiration.